sdv-dev/SDV/_sources/user_guides/single_table/copulagan.rst.txt

 5. Sample rows from the CTGAN model.
-6. Revert the sampled values by computing their standard normal CDF and then applyting the inverse CDF of their marginal distributions.
+6. Revert the sampled values by computing their standard normal CDF and then applying the inverse CDF of their marginal distributions.
 7. Revert the RDT transformations to go back to the original data format.